The 32 Best Stores Like Walmart

 Costco

-Costco takes the same warehouse approach that furnitures stores like Ikea use, but applies it to the world of retail and grocery.
+Costco takes the same warehouse approach that furniture stores like Ikea use, but applies it to the world of retail and grocery.

-You have to become a Costco member in order to shop there, but becoming. one is a great way to score the best deal on a lot of products.
+You have to pay an annual membership fee in order to shop there, but becoming one is a great way to score the best deal on a lot of products.

 You immediately get access to wholesale pricing on a huge array of merchandise, which makes it both one of the best places for families to shop and one of the top alternatives to Walmart.